Condolences pour in from US, Russia, Pak, other countries over CDS Rawat's demise | Law-Order

 ''Russia has lost a very close friend, who played a big role in promotion of our bilateral special and privileged strategic partnership.
 Grieving together with India.
 Goodbye, friend!
 Farewell, commander!'' he tweeted.

-Australian High Commissioner to India Barry O'Farrell expressed deepest sympathies to the families of Gen Rawat, Madhulika Rawat and others on the helicopter.
+Australian High Commissioner to India Barry O'Farrell expressed deepest sympathies to the families of Rawat and others on the helicopter.
 Australia-India relationship has thrived during General Rawat's tenure, he said.

 French envoy to India Emmanuel Lenain tweeted, ''Deeply saddened by the tragic demise of CDS Gen Bipin Rawat, his wife, and several defence officials in a crash.
-My heartfelt condolences to the bereaved families & the Indian Armed Forces.'' ''We will remember CDS Rawat as a great military leader & a supporter of Flag of France-India defence ties,'' he said.
+My heartfelt condolences to the bereaved families and the Indian Armed Forces.'' ''We will remember CDS Rawat as a great military leader and a supporter of Flag of France-India defence ties,'' he said.

+European Union's envoy to India Ugo Astuto also extended heartfelt condolences to the family of Gen Rawat, his wife and families of armed forces personnel who lost their lives.

+Japanese envoy to India Satoshi Suzuki said he was deeply saddened by the tragic demise of Gen Rawat, his wife and 11 Armed Forces personnel in an unfortunate accident.

+German Ambassador to India Walter Lindner said tweeted, ''What tragic news!
+Our deepest condolences to General Bipin Rawat's family and all relatives of those who perished in the tragic helicopter crash in Tamil Nadu.''
+He also tweeted his condolences in Hindi.

 Pakistan Army's spokesman in a short statement posted on Twitter said that Chairman Joint Chiefs of Staff Committee (CJCSC) General Nadeem Raza and Chief of Army Staff (COAS) General Qamar Javed Bajwa expressed condolences.
-Air Chief Marshal Zaheer Ahmed Baber Sidhu, NI(M) Chief of the Air Staff Pakistan Air Force, also expressed his condolences on the tragic death of Indian CDS Gen Bipin Rawat, his spouse, and 11 others in the helicopter crash.
+Air Chief Marshal Zaheer Ahmed Baber Sidhu, NI(M) Chief of the Air Staff Pakistan Air Force, also expressed his condolences on the tragic death of Gen Rawat, his spouse, and 11 others.
+Singapore mission in India said it was saddened to learn that the chief of defence staff and others on board the chopper have passed. ''Had the honour of meeting Gen Rawat several times.
+His vision, candour and warmth will be missed.
+Deepest condolences to all grieving this terrible loss,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)